 We have a gas range and oven in our home which I only allow my daughter to use when we are at home.
-This, however, will make the afternoon snacks simple for her to prepare while she waits (10 minutes) for me to get home from work.
+The NuWave Brio, however, make afternoon snacks simple for her to prepare while she starts her homework.

 With the ease of use, we take food from frozen and cook it up in no time.
 No hassle of thawing food out, heating up the oven (and entire kitchen) to make a quick snack.
 Now a quick snack is a quick snack.